gerlichlab/hicognition/documentation/development_information.md

 Tests for backend functionality are implemented via the python `unittest` module and run using `pytest`.
 All api route-handlers as well as redis-queue tasks in `tasks.py` are tested.

+### Gate-keeping of files

+In order to ensure that preprocessing runs smoothely and all analyses can be performed on uploaded files, we decided to be strict with regards to what files can be uploaded.
+To this end, we implemented a format-checking logic in `hicognition.format_checkers` for all supported file formats.
+These format checkers need to be passed before datasets are added to the internal database via `POST /dataset/`.
+The requirements are the following:

+#### BED files

+The file can contain a header, but only with the prefixes `#`, `track` or `browser`.
+After the header, an optional column-name row can be present.
+After this optional column name row, every row needs to contain as first entry a chromosome name, then a start and an end.
+Additionally, bed files cannot contain entries that do not map to our accepted chromosome names.

+If any of these assumptions are not met, the file is rejected.

+#### Cooler files

+Cooler files need to be in the `.mcool` format, meaning that the contain data binned at multiple resolutions.
+Additionally, they need to contain all resolutions defined in the `PREPROCESSING_MAP` config parameters.

+If any of these assumptions are not met, the file is rejected.

+#### BIGWIG files

+Currently no format checking logic is implemented for bigwig files.

 ## Front-end

 We use vue.js in the front-end to manage routing, interactivity and fetching data from the back-end.
 Here, we employ a template-based design, where each vue-component resides in its own `.vue` file that is included in the distribution build by `webpack`.